Toyota Tundra Tire Review By Carter Hayes May 14, 2026 12 min read

 All-Season Or All-Terrain?

 It comes down to how you use the truck: all-season touring tires give you quieter, more efficient highway miles and predictable wet-weather braking, while all-terrain models trade some on-road refinement for better grip on dirt, gravel, and light mud.
-If your driving is mostly commuting and towing, stick with a highway-focused tire; if you spend weekends on trails or need extra bite in loose conditions, choose an A/T or aggressive tread pattern.
-A good compromise A/T will handle both duties if you want one set year-round.
+If your driving is mostly commuting and towing, stick with a highway-focused tire; if you spend weekends on trails or need extra bite in loose conditions, choose an A/T or rugged tread pattern.

 How Do I Keep Them Lasting Longer?